 9. Start a National Geographic course on conservation.
 National Geographic offers a range of free, online courses on topics such as ocean conservation, illegal wildlife trafficking, and more.
 Start one of the informative courses on Endangered Species Day!

 10. Visit a mural.
 Our map of Endangered Species Day events includes more than a dozen public murals of endangered species you could visit, and there are hundreds of other wildlife murals that aren’t listed.
-Just be sure that visiting a local mural complies with state and federal public health guidelines around social distancing.

 Specifically for kids: